ShadowLp174/stt-example-bot/README.md

 - **Voice commands**:
   - **Important**: to enable the voice commands.
 You have to execute the command `toggle-speech` first!
   - All voice commands start with `music`
-  - There are: `play, pause, resume, skip, shuffle, list`
+  - There are: `play, pause, resume, skip, shuffle, list, leave`
   - For example: `music play <some song>`

 ## Voice Transcriber